lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/index.rst

 The overall gateware is made-up of several blocks, some of them interchangeable.
 These blocks are all clocked and reset by another "Clock and Resets" block not showed in the diagram for clarity.
+A 125MHz, and a 160MHz clock are provided for use by the gateware blocks.

 Each gateware block is associated with one of BeagleV-Fire's connectors.